Ficool

 "Kailus Elevan Afton!"
 He quickly speaks.

-Carolice scans the files.
+Carolice bends over to scan the files below.
 "Normally, I expect a girl with that name.
 Seems like we have to change your dorm… hm, da, da, da."

-Kailus' eyes slightly twitch.
-'The audacity of this fairy to say that so confidently..'
+Kailus' eyes slightly twitch at her feigned insult.
+'The audacity to say that so confidently..'

 "Oh, um… thank you," Kailus muttered.
 "Uh, 'don't poop on the floor'?"